List of Solheim Cup records

 The Solheim Cup is a biennial women's golf competition between teams from Europe and the United States.
 The first Solheim Cup took place in 1990.

 For details of individual players' complete Solheim Cup records see: List of European Solheim Cup golfers and List of American Solheim Cup golfers.

 Summary

-There have been a total of 444 individual matches played in the 17 Solheim Cups.
-Of these the United States has won 196, Europe has won 181 with 67 matches halved.
-Thus the United States have scored a total of 229½ points to Europe's 214½.
+There have been a total of 500 individual matches played in the 19 Solheim Cups.